CACI-International/ergo/ergo/user_guide/src/details/syntax.md

 ```ergo
 :a = 1
 ```
-This is generally just a convenient behavior for the common case.
+This is generally just a convenient behavior for the common case of creating a single binding.

 #### Unquoted block strings
 Tree parsing elaborates an unquoted string literal within curly brackets to a